What Type of Paint to Use On the House Foundation?

 Below, we’ll look at a few of them, so you can get a better understanding of which one is best for your home.

-2- Elastomeric Paint
+1- Elastomeric Paint

-This type of waterproof choice often comes with a lifetime guarantee.
-Like the name might imply, elastomeric acrylic masonry paint only means that the finish is somewhat elastic.
+Elastomeric acrylic paint is my favored paint pick no matter whether you need to cover concrete or brick foundations.
+As the name might imply, elastomeric acrylic masonry paint only means that the finish is somewhat elastic.

 3- Acrylic Waterproof Paint

 The ability to waterproof the foundation is more efficient and effective than its elastomeric counterpart since it offers a significant seal with no moisture coming in or going out.
+However, this type often only has a ten-year guarantee, meaning you’ll need to eventually repaint it.

 4- Latex Paints for Foundation

 This type of masonry paint also comes in many colors and is often less expensive than acrylic paints.
+The main difference between these two categories is that latex doesn’t waterproof anything the way acrylic does.

 One of the benefits of latex, besides its lower price point, is that it doesn’t need a primer, and its application is straightforward; instead of a sprayer, you can use a standard roller brush.